Somerset Lake trail extension underway

 “We are continuing design and engineering work on additional phases, and we continue to move forward with trail building as well,” Pyle said.

-Grants and donations by Southern Alleghenies Planning and Development Commission, Somerset Inc., SCRTA, Somerset Rotary and the Somerset Jaycees enabled county trail officials to develop the $85,000 project.
+Grants and donations by Southern Alleghenies Planning and Development Commission, Somerset Inc., Somerset County Recreation & Trails Association, Somerset Rotary and the Somerset Jaycees enabled county trail officials to develop the $85,000 project.

 The project is one of several efforts underway to enhance Somerset Lake, which is also undergoing repair work.